skoloks-10/skoloks-10/README.md

 👨‍🎓 Catholic University of Korea, School of Computer Science and Information Engineering (2021 ~ 2025)

-💼 kwangjinpowert, Shopping site Development Manager (2017.02 ~ 2020.02)
+💼 KwangjinPowert, Shopping site Development Manager (2017.02 ~ 2020.02)

-📖 ESTsoft Ormi Developer Training Program, Graduated with top honors (2025.02 ~ 2025.07)
+📖 ESTsoft Developer Training Program, Graduated with top honors (2025.02 ~ 2025.07)

 📖 preparing to get a job (2025.07 ~)